 What to expect?

-We may also do a physical examination, including checking parts of your body, feeling your wrist pulse and looking at your tongue.
+Louise may also do a physical examination, including checking parts of your body, feeling your wrist pulse and looking at your tongue.

 A diagnosis will be made according to traditional Chinese Medicine principles.
 Your acupuncture treatment will be discussed with you before we start.

-We may also speak with you about changes to make to your lifestyle – exercise, diet, emotional or behavioural.
+Louise may also speak with you about changes to make to your lifestyle – exercise, diet, emotional or behavioural.
 In some cases, we may recommend herbal supplements.

 A combination of techniques may be used to address your specific needs including Needling (disposable, sterile, single use needles are used), Moxibustion and Cupping.
 In Acupuncture, the needle (almost hair thin) is tapped in through a guiding tube so you barely feel it going in.
-At their first treatment, most first timers are pleased to exclaim “that didn’t hurt at all”.
+At their first treatment, most first timers are pleased to say “that didn’t hurt at all”.

 The initial consultation will last about 60 minutes.
 A follow up appointment will be similar, but with more focus on treatment.
 It will last about 45 minutes.